-If we do the same for the Orbit that has physical distance and velocity scales associated with it, we get the following gives the projection onto the plane of the orbit:
+If we do the same for the Orbit that has physical distance and velocity scales associated with it, we get the following o.plot(d1='x',d2='y')

 If we call op.plot (use_physical=False), the quantities will be displayed in natural galpy coordinates.
 Other projections of the orbit can be displayed by specifying the quantities to plot.
-E.g., while gives the projection onto (R,vR):
+E.g., gives the projection onto the plane of the orbit: